HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 |                                                                                                                                        |  |  | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/texture_046.png" width="200px" title="" alt="" data-align="inline">                                                                                                                            |
 | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/texture_040.png" width="200px" title="" alt="" data-align="inline"> | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/texture_044.png" width="200px" title="" alt="" data-align="inline">                                    | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/texture_042.png" width="200px" title="" alt="" data-align="inline">                              | <img src="/assets/img/posts/2022-12-28-frequency_separation-assets/texture_045.png" width="200px" title="" alt="" data-align="inline"> |

-- Above in the top row is a low-pass color map, which we resized to 32x32 pixels and then restored to the target resolution with bilinear sampling.
+- Above in the top row is the low-pass color map, which we resized to 32x32 pixels and then resized back to the target resolution with bilinear sampling.
 - In the bottom row, we have used the average macro color instead for the low-pass.
-- In the far right column, we compare the two reconstructions, as the resulting difference between them.
+- In the far right column, we compare the two reconstructions, and the resulting differences between them.

-As you can see in the diff on the right, there is almost no perceptible difference between the low pass and using a single color (the some contrast is loss, it's a bit more homogenous.)
+As you can see in the diff on the right, there is almost no perceptible difference between the low-pass and using a single averaged color (some macro contrast is lost, the overall result is more homogenous.)
+These results may vary of course depending on the amount of change in color and details across the image map.
+And it reiterate an important point, you may want to play with the blur size kernel to get the best results per image.
+Since that quality result may be subjective, automation pipelines may not be able to easily apply the best fit; seems like this is an opportunity for a future learning model that can make this best guess.

 ## FAQ

 **Q: Sniff test ... why should I care about this?**

-**A**: This ia a flexible and common approach to_terrain detail_ mapping:
+**A**: This ia a flexible and common approach to _terrain detail_ mapping:

 CryEngine reference: _[Creating Terrain Textures and Materials - CRYENGINE 3 Manual - Documentation](http://docs.cryengine.com/display/SDKDOC2/Creating+Terrain+Textures+and+Materials)_